myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > I walked for three days.
 The land had not ended.
 I walked not to search for something.
 I walked because I was arrogant.
 I wanted to be the first person to know the size of this land.
 >
+> If only my lifeboat were a lite ship, I mean a lightship that functions like a lighthouse, which guides me so that I don't get lost and stay on a safe path.
+>
 > On the second day, I forgot the way back.
 On the third day, a child pointed at me and said, "_That uncle got lost in his own yard._"
 >
-> I do not know which hurt more: getting lost or being called uncle by a child who was right.
+> I do not know which hurt more: Getting lost or being called uncle by a child who was right.
 >
 > ***
 >